 Lending clubs also refers to lending circles are networks of people who borrow money from each other on a rotating basis.
 Typically it is interest-free or extremely low.
 Think of friends or family members helping you out with money.
 Yet, The money needs to be paid back.
 Consequently, each member pays the loan back on a rotation base.
-The loan is interest-free and can sometimes represent a very healthy amount.
-Specifically when the circle is very strong.
+The loan is interest-free and can sometimes represent a very good amount.
+Specifically, when the circle is very strong.
 As a result, it helps their members buy cars, make down payment for a house or completely pay for the house, pay tuition fees, and run businesses.
 In brief to reach their financial goals.
 It comes in very handy especially if you have credit score issues.
 Or if you run a capital intense business.

 Lending clubs build financial inclusiveness and foster economic empowerment.
 In addition, they are thriving among immigrant communities.
 That is because generally those communities typically find themselves shot out from the traditional social system.
 However, because the model is entirely based on trust, members are carefully vetted and in some cases, you must be co-sponsored or referred by an already member to join.